 This training covers the biological effects of non-ionizing radiation, Laser classification/regulations, and hazards and control measures for non-ionizing radiation sources.
 It is required for any employee that works around lasers, microwave (excludes ovens), infrared or ultraviolet radiation sources.
 This course is being offered online via BioRAFT

 The course provides an overview of the University’s radiation safety program for new users of radioactive materials used in the laboratory to satisfy State requirements.
 It is required if you are using radioactive materials.
-Topics covered in this course include: a general overview of applicable State/Federal regulations pertaining to the use of radioactive materials at the University; sources of radiation; types of and characteristics of ionizing radiation; units of measuring ionizing radiation; ways to measure radiation; radiation safety surveys; the purchase and receipt of radioactive materials for laboratory use.
+Topics covered in this course include: a general overview of applicable State/Federal regulations pertaining to the use of radioactive materials at the University, sources of radiation, types of and characteristics of ionizing radiation, units of measuring ionizing radiation, ways to measure radiation, radiation safety surveys, and the purchase and receipt of radioactive materials for laboratory use.
 The course can be taken online via BioRAFT.

 Safety in the Arts